pubeldev/OpenPrintTag/docs_src/nfc_data_format.md

 | 65400 | 65534 | General purpose |
 | 65300 | 65400 | Prusa |

+#### 6.2.1 General purpose key range
-The "General purpose" key region MAY be used by anyone, provided they follow the following rules:
+The "General purpose" key range MAY be used by anyone, provided they follow the following rules:
-1. Each general purpose range user MUST assign themselves a unique enough `general_purpose_range_user` value.
+1. Users MUST assign themselves a unique enough `general_purpose_range_user` value.
 This is done with no central authority.
-1. The general purpose range MUST be used only by one user at a time, determined by the `general_purpose_range_user` field.
+1. The range MUST be used only by one user at a time, determined by the `general_purpose_range_user` field.
-1. The users MUST ensure that the `general_purpose_range_user` field is set to the value assigned to them for any read or write access to the general purpose range.
+1. Users MUST ensure that the `general_purpose_range_user` field is set to the value assigned to them for any read or write access to the general purpose range.
-1. The users MUST delete any general purpose range fields present before changing the value of `general_purpose_range_user`.
+1. Users MUST delete any general purpose range fields present before changing the value of `general_purpose_range_user`.